kerbach2/kerbach2.github.io/_pages/about.md

 I am also committed to anti-discrimination language research, and am currently participating in the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.

-My research projects are listed below, as are my publications and courses.
-You can find additional content on [my Mastodon page](https://lingo.lol/@kerbach2).

 Previous appointments
 ======
 * Post-doc, under [Yasu Sudo](https://www.ucl.ac.uk/~ucjtudo/) and [Clemens Mayr](https://www.uni-goettingen.de/de/clemens+steiner-mayr/569384.html) in the [IDEAlISM project](https://dynamicalternatives.wordpress.com/).